imqureshi/shoppingList/README.md

 ## Clone this repository to your local machine.

-1. Build the Docker image using docker-compose build.
+1. Build the Docker image using
+...
+docker-compose build.
+...
-2. Start the Docker container using docker-compose up -d.
+3. Start the Docker container using
+...
+docker-compose up -d
+...
-3. Run These commands to start tests
+5. Run These commands to start tests
+   ...
-   - cd ./src
+   cd ./src
+   ...
-   - Run the tests using npm run test.
+   Run the tests using
+   ...
+   npm run test
+   ...

 ## Dependencies